acconeer/acconeer-python-exploration/docs/detectors/a121/speed_detection.rst

    How phase changing over time can be interpreted as a frequency.

 The DFT is calculated on the sweeps in each frame, so the :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` directly correlates to how many frequency bins we have in the DFT.
 Therefore, the :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` variable naturally lets us set the resolution of the output values.
-A good model to imagine is that we divide the [-:attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed`, :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed`] interval into a number of evenly spaced points, correspoinding to the :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` parameter, these points defines which values can be reported by the detector.
+A good model to imagine is that we divide the [-:attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed`, :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed`] interval into a number of evenly spaced points, corresponding to the :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` parameter, these points defines which values can be reported by the detector.

 As an example, assume that we have a :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.max_speed` of 10 m/s and :attr:`~acconeer.exptool.a121.algo.speed._detector.DetectorConfig.num_bins` is set to 3 (which is a very low value).
 This means that the only speeds that can be reported by the detector is -10 m/s, 0 m/s and 10 m/s, where the sign indicates whether the object is moving towards or away from the sensor.